 How to Protect Nursing Home Residents from C. auris

-In addition, new patients should be screened for infections like C. auris, and extra prophylactic measures should be taken at the first sign of a positive test.
+In addition, the CDC recommends new patients should be screened for infections like C. auris, and extra preventative measures should be taken at the first sign of a positive test.

 Other protective measures include: